 - Pickles, Olives, Hot pepper rings, marinated vegetables.

 - Frozen Vegetables

 - Frozen egg cartons (these are great because you can defrost them and use them as needed)

 - Other cuts of meat- Pork Chops, Chicken Breast, Turkey Breast, Ribs, Chicken Wings

-Stay tuned for next weeks blog post where I’m going to talk about what appliances and kitchen ware are essentials for the student kitchen PLUS.. where you can find them cheap!!
+Stay tuned for next week’s blog post, where I will talk about what appliances and kitchenware are essentials for the student kitchen and where you can find them cheap!!